nikoschatzi/Excel-Search-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The repository includes the installation (.exe) file and the source code of the application.
+Repository includes the installation (.exe) file and the source code of the application.
-The application was implemented for TE-CRG-IC in order to search for existing components in stores, when a new design is about to start.
+This application was implemented for TE-CRG-IC in order to search for existing components in stores, when a new design is about to start.

 This implementation uses:
 - customtkinter library for GUI